ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-us.md

 ### Ubuntu 20.04

-The configuration file for your failover IP addresses is located in `/etc/netplan/`.
+The configuration file for your Additional IP addresses is located in `/etc/netplan/`.
 In this example it is called "50-cloud-init.yaml".
 Before making changes, verify the actual file name in this folder.
-Each failover IP address will need its own line within the file.
+Each Additional IP address will need its own line within the file.

 #### Step 1: Disable automatic network configuration